Summary of Typical Progress

 Find Two Mentors

 To move toward certification, your first step is to secure two Mentors.
 Your primary Mentor must be a Coordinator with TIFI.
-I (Sandy Jahmi Burg) will be this person for most of you; however, other Coordinators familiar with this program may also feel comfortable being your primary mentor.
+I (Sandy Jahmi Burg) will be your primary mentor.
 Your Co-Mentor can be either a Coordinator or someone at a Certified Focusing Professional level.
 Please take your time with this process.
 Ideally, you develop enough of a relationship with this person to really grasp how they have crossed Focusing into their life.
 Choose mentors that bring a sense of life forward flow within you to all this about getting certified.
 The three of us follow your process through a series of 3 Focusing sessions where you will invite all this about becoming a Focusing Professional, what experiences you want to support this and where you are in the process.
 You determine the timing of these, essentially at the beginning, middle and when you sense you are complete.
 We all follow your body and it is also a co-creative venture.
 The fulfillment of your training is determined by a consensus process with both mentors.
 In this case consensus will mean that the felt senses of each of us are heard, and trusted, until a shared result emerges.

 The mentoring process is an honor for both mentee and mentor.
 We all have relational and self-empowerment skills that allow authentic heart connections to form.
 Here, Kelly and I chose to meet at a park halfway between our homes to celebrate the completion of her journey to become a Certified Focusing Professional.